Nintendo Switch Dell made an intriguing pair of dual-screen and foldable tablet concept PCs

 We saw fewer gestures like this on the Ori, but one example showed an onscreen keyboard appear on the lower third of the display when the device was folded and set up like a mini laptop.

-When asked whether a dual-screen or folding-screen device is more feasible, Tosh kinda sidestepped the question and said “I see Duet and Ori as both sides of the same coin.”
+As for the question of whether a dual-screen or folding-screen device is more feasible, Tosh told me “I see Duet and Ori as both sides of the same coin.”
 Duet’s greatest issue at the moment lies in its software — the hardware is pretty much ready.
 As for the Ori and other concept devices Dell is brewing in its experience innovations lab, Tosh explained it’s an evergreen effort to figure out what happens in the future.
-As for today, we don’t know when or if to expect Dell to roll push its experiments into production.
-But, it certainly seems like dual-screen laptops are nearly ready for prime time and are likely to arrive soon.
+As for today, we don’t know what or when to expect Dell to roll out the results of its experiments, but it certainly seems like dual-screen laptops are more ready for prime time and are likelier to arrive soon.

 All products recommended by Engadget are selected by our editorial team, independent of our parent company.
 Some of our stories include affiliate links.
 If you buy something through one of these links, we may earn an affiliate commission.